Geometry of expanding absolutely continuous invariant measures and the liftability problem: Introduction and statement of results

 \begin{Definition} If \( F \) is an induced map of \( f \) and \( \nu \) and \( \mu \) are \( F \)-invariant and \( f \)-invariant probability measures respectively, related by the formula \eqref{eq:lift}, then we say that \( \mu \) is the \emph{projection} of \( \nu \) or that \( \nu \) is the \emph{lift} of \( \mu \) to the induced map. \end{Definition}

 A natural question is which measures can be obtained in this way, i.e. which measures admit a lift to a GMY induced map.
 A few papers have addressed the issue from various points of view, see for example \cite{BruTod07, Kel89, PesSenZha08, PesZha07, Zwe05} and in particular \cite{Dob} in which a one-dimensional version of some of the results presented here are obtained, and \cite {Pin} in which the liftability problem is studied in great generality (not just absolutely continuous measures) under some sets of assumptions different from, but related to, the assumptions of this paper.
 One direction of the implications stated in each of the theorems above can be viewed and formulated in this light.
 Thus, for example we have \begin{theorem} Let \( f: M \to M \) be a \( C^{2} \) map with a non-degenerate critical set.
-Then every ergodic regularly expanding acip is liftable. \end{theorem}
+Then every ergodic expanding acip is liftable. \end{theorem}

-To see how Theorem \ref{th:lift} follows from Theorem 2 (and the corresponding liftability statements in the other settings follow from the corresponding theorems) we just need to discuss the relationship between the original measure \( \mu \) and the lift of the measure \( \nu \) to the induced GMY map.
-Let \( \nu \) be the absolutely continuous ergodic \( F \)-invariant measure for the GMY map of Theorem~\ref{t.NUE} with integrable return time function~\( R \).
+To see how Theorem \ref{th:lift} follows from Theorem \ref{t.crit} (and the corresponding liftability statements in the other settings follow from the corresponding theorems) recall first of all that, under the assumption of the existence of an expanding acip \( \mu \), Theorem \ref{t.crit} implies the existence of a GMY induced map.
+Let \( \nu \) be the absolutely continuous ergodic \( F \)-invariant measure for the GMY map with integrable return time function~\( R \).
+Thus we just need to discuss the relationship between the original measure \( \mu \) and the lift of the measure \( \nu \) to the induced GMY map.
 From \cite[Lemma~ 2]{Y1} it follows that $\nu$ has density with respect to Lebesgue measure on $\Delta$ bounded from above and below by positive constants.
 Then we easily get that $R$ is also Lebesgue integrable.
 Keeping in mind that this return time is defined in terms of \( f^{N} \) we define \( \tilde R = N R \) and the corresponding \( f \)-invariant probability measure \( \tilde\mu \) by \eqref{eq:lift}.
 It just remains to show that \( \tilde\mu = \mu \).
 This follows from the standard fact that we have that \( \tilde\mu \) and \( \mu \) are both ergodic absolutely continuous \( f \)-invariant measures which contain \( \Delta \) in their support and therefore they must be equal.